psychemedia/sin-eater-resources/resources/SHDYN_shields-daily-news.md

 When Simon attended another funeral and ate the sins afterwards, his parents decided that nothing could be done with such a boy who became known as Simon the Sin-eater.

-"I am no worse for eating them," thought simon, "and I am collecting money to go to London."
+"I am no worse for eating them," thought Simon, "and I am collecting money to go to London."

 By the time he was eighteen he had eaten so many sins that people would not have him in their homes.
 The girls, and even the young men, were afraid of him, and the old folk said he was very wicked.